 After several months of piling on sweaters, layers, and coats, what could be better than returning to lighter and more colourful apparel as the days get longer and warmer?

-We’re talking about spring fashion, which traditionally sweeps into stores around February.
-And while this month is a great time to snag marked down winter clothing, we can’t wait to see the bounty of new colour making its way to store racks during this time.
+We’re talking about spring fashion, which traditionally sweeps into stores around July.
+And while this month is a great time to snag marked down winter clothing, we can’t wait to see the bounty of new colours making its way to store racks during this time.